pineapplemachine/jsdoom/style.md

 ## Always use semicolons

-Always put a semicolon `;` at the end of each line.
+Always put a semicolon `;` at the end of each statement.
 There should not be any whitespace in between the last character on the line and its terminating semicolon.

 ``` ts
 doStuff();